 Be careful not to mount the blade upside-down.
 If you think it’s not working very well, flip the thing over.
 People have described this blade as a miracle cure.
 It comes pre-sharpened, but you may want to double check the edges.

-Arnold Universal 3-in-1 Blades
+Arnold Universal 3-in-1 Mulching Blades Set

 The Arnold Universal 3-in-1 mulching blade (check price on Amazon) is a great option because the same brand sells different lengths of blade, from 20 inches to 22 – something Arnold must have learned after 50 years in business.